-After relaxing in the baths, take the road again to Akureyri, around the lake Myvatn.
-It is a beautiful lake where many people come to do hikes around it, picnic or bird watching
+After relaxing in the baths, take the road again to Akureyri, around Lake Myvatn.
+It is a beautiful lake where many people come to do hikes around it, picnic or bird watching.

 6.6 Godafoss waterfall

 I completely advise you not to miss this one.
-It is equally impressive and its waters are so hypnotizing blue.
+It is equally impressive and its waters are so hypnotizingly blue.
 You can go all the way to its edge, but be very careful, there is no fence or anything like that to keep you from falling over.
-Take it calm and easy and it will be just fine.
+Take it calm and easy and you will be just fine.

-After such a long day, you will arrive to Akureyri.
-Akureyri is the second town of Iceland, with a population of only around 22 000.
-Population of Iceland is 323 000 people with almost 120 000 in Reykjavik.
+After such a long day, you will arrive in Akureyri.
+Akureyri is the second ragest city of Iceland, with a population of only around 22,000.
+The entire population of Iceland is 32,000 people with almost 120,000 in Reykjavik alone.
 As you can imagine, it is quite small for the second biggest city in Iceland.

-Even so, there are quite some options to sleep here and this time we chose Airbnb.
+Even so, there are quite a few options to sleep here and this time we chose an Airbnb.

 Day 7 – Rest day – in Akureyri

-If you want, you can take this day to rest in Akureyri – the biggest town you will meet before your return to Reykjavik.
-You can walk around the city center and try a bit the local cuisine, buy some souvenirs or visit the botanical garden.
+If you want to, you can take this day to rest in Akureyri – the biggest town you will visit before your return to Reykjavik.
+You can walk around the city center and try a bit of the local cuisine, buy some souvenirs or visit the botanical garden.

 It is a great chance to stock up on supplies from the many available supermarkets in the city.